 The traditional Nasdaq-100, the one most investors follow, is cap-weighted, meaning Apple, Microsoft Corporation MSFT and other revered growth names take on out-sized portions of the benchmark.

-That's great on the way up, but some investors may look to defray that concentration risk with the Direxion NASDAQ-100 Equal Weighted Index Shares (NYSE:QQQE).
+That's great on the way up, but some investors may look to defray that concentration risk with the Direxion NASDAQ-100 Equal Weighted Index Shares QQQE.
 QQQE, which is one of the largest non-leveraged of exchange-traded funds in the Direxion stable, tracks the NASDAQ-100 Equal Weighted TR Index (NDXE).

 Why It's Important

 “Because NDX is a modified market-cap-weighted index, it essentially 'doubles down' on its best-performing constituents,” according to Nasdaq Global Indexes.
 “Over the past decade, this has been a good thing for investors, as large-cap Tech has trounced most other corners of the public equity markets.”

 As noted above, the NDX methodology is great when names like Amazon, Apple and Microsoft, among others, are firing on all cylinders.
 However, NDXE, the equal-weight benchmark, offers investors the dual benefit of reduced concentration risk and increased exposure to smaller stocks.